-Below we can see the working capital cycle of Finolex Industries which is growing and thus a negative outlook for the company,
+Below we can see the working capital cycle of Finolex Industries which is growing and thus has a negative outlook for the company:

 Nowadays we don’t have to calculate the Working Capital Cycle on our own.
-StockEdge gives us WCC of the last five years of any company listed in the stock exchange.
-We can look and compare the WCC of any company and filter out stocks accordingly.
+StockEdge gives us the WCC of the last five years of any company listed on the stock exchange.
+We can look at and compare the WCC of any company and filter out stocks accordingly.

 Suppose we want to look at the Working capital cycle of Finolex Industries Ltd for the last 5 years than in the Fundamental tab of Finolex Industries Ltd, click on the fundamentals tab, we will get the Ratios tab.
 Then in the Ratios tab click on the Efficiency Ratios, we will get the WCC of Finolex Industries Ltd.

 What are the 4 main components of working capital?